turingschool/curriculum/source/topics/cli.markdown

 ## Command-Line Commands

-_NOTE: This tutorial assumes that you are working with a UNIX based machine.
-If you are working on a Windows, you may want to cross reference the [Microsoft Commands](http://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/ntcmds.mspx?mfr=true)_

-Some things on the command line feel like they're built in.
-For example, the `date` command, which tells you the current time and date:
+Your UNIX operating system comes with many utilities available to you out of the box.
+For example, the `date` command:

 {% terminal %}
 $ date
 Mon Feb 17 09:24:03 MST 2014
 {% endterminal %}

-Or, take the `cal` command, which by default shows you the current calendar
+Or the `cal` command which shows you the current calendar month:
-month:

 {% terminal %}
 $ cal